sarinstein-yan/sarinstein-yan.github.io/_pages/about.md

   - /homepage/
 ---

 Hi!
-I am Xianquan Yan (you can also call me Sarinstein).
+I am Xianquan Yan (pronounced like: *Shee-an Chwan, Yen*.
+You can also call me *Sarinstein*).
 I am currently a Ph.D. candidate at the National University of Singapore.
 I am fortunate to be guided by my super-supportive supervisors, [Lee Ching Hua](https://www.physics.nus.edu.sg/faculty/lee-ching-hua/) from the Department of Physics and [Kenji Kawaguchi](https://ml.comp.nus.edu.sg/kawaguchi) from the Department of Computer Science.
 I also collaborate closely with [Duane Loh](https://www.physics.nus.edu.sg/faculty/loh-duane/) from the Department of Physics and Biological Sciences.

 My academic pursuits are fueled by a fervent curiosity about the world and its intricate networks.
 Presently, my research is situated at the intersection of:
 * **Topological Non-Hermitian Physics** — novel topological phenomena emerged from non-Hermitian systems